rafaelconde/rafaelconde/src/site/blog/can-i-even-md.md

 ---
-layout: layouts/blog.njk
 title: trying a markdown template
+tododate: "dates are hard"
 ---

-Do I need to add some header details to the template?
+# Do I need to add some header details to the template?

+<p><em class="aside">This is a transcript of a talk originally presented at MOBX in Berlin, 2016.</em></p>

+_This is a transcript of a talk originally presented at MOBX in Berlin, 2016._

 ## Probably